-Since 1 September 2012, the tuition fee for the Energy Security Studies program is 1500 euro per semester (3000 euro per year or 6000 euro for the whole degree program).
+Since 1 September 2012, the tuition fee for the Energy Policy Studies program is 1500 euro per semester (3000 euro per year or 6000 euro for the whole degree program).

 See the tuition fees section on university website for reference.